QZTAI/QZTAI/README.md

 ## Hi there 👋

 My name is Tai Qi Zheng.
-I am a computer science student.
-This is my [Potfolio](https://qztai.github.io/Potfolio/)
+I am a computer science student. <!--This is my [Potfolio](https://qztai.github.io/Potfolio/)-->
 </br>
 <a href="./Resume.pdf" target="_blank">📄 View My Resume</a>
 <h2> 🚀 &nbsp;Some Tools I Have Used and Learning</h2>